Masterfloh/masterfloh/README.md

 - 🔭 I’m currently working on **my flutter app**

-- 🌱 I’m currently trying tolearn **Frameworks like Django and Dotnet**
+- 🌱 I’m currently trying to learn **Frameworks like Django and Dotnet**

 - 📫 How to reach me **jagrelool@gmail.com**